drawcall/FFAIVideo/README.md

 </p>

 <p align="center">
-A node.js framework that generates short videos using popular AI LLM.
+A node.js project that generates short videos using popular AI LLM.
 </p>

 ## FFAIVideo
-A lightweight node.js framework that utilizes the currently popular AI LLM in the industry to intelligently generate short videos.
+A lightweight node.js project that utilizes the currently popular AI LLM in the industry to intelligently generate short videos.
 Without the need for complex configurations, simply input a short piece of text, and it can automatically synthesize an exciting video content.

 ## Features
 - Fully developed on Node.js, enabling quick mastery by front-end developers.